Rapid mixing in positively weighted restricted Boltzmann machines: ASSM on the SAW tree

 By the definition of the pinning $\sigma^w$, for any $w \in L_k(v) \cap \Lambda$, the restriction of $\sigma^w$ to $L_{<k}(v)$ is the same.
 The only difference lies in the pinning on vertices at level $k$.
 Hence, we reduce the task of proving aggregate strong spatial mixing to the problem analyzed in \Cref{subsec:general-results-for-correlation-decay}.
 We also remark that \Cref{lemma:monotone-potential} is the only place where we use the stronger condition $\lambda < \lambda_0$.

-Define the following ferromagnetic two-spin system for each level $k \geq 1$. \begin{definition} Let $k \geq 1$ be an integer.
-Define a ferromagnetic two-spin system $\+S_k$ as follows. \begin{itemize} \item Truncate the SAW tree $T$ to keep the first $k$ levels.
+Define the following spin system for each level $k \geq 1$. \begin{definition} Let $k \geq 1$ be an integer.
+Define a spin system $\+S_k$ as follows. \begin{itemize} \item Truncate the SAW tree $T$ to keep the first $k$ levels.
 Let $T_k$ be the truncated SAW tree.
-The vertices and edges in $T_k$ inherit the parameters of the original ferromagnetic two-spin system on $T$. \item For each vertex $w \in L_{<k}(v) \cap \Lambda$, the value of $w$ is fixed by the pinning $\sigma^*$.
-Using self-reducibility in \Cref{obs:self-reducibility}, we remove the leaf vertex $w$ and modify the external field of its parent. \end{itemize} \end{definition} By \Cref{obs:self-reducibility}, $\+S_k$ is a $(\beta,\gamma,\lambda)$-ferromagnetic two-spin system.
+For each vertex $u$ in $T_k$, let $d_u^c$ be the number of children of $u$.
+Note that we have removed cycle-closing vertices, but the pinned vertices remain.
+The vertices and edges in $T_k$ inherit the parameters of the original spin system on $T$. \item For each vertex $w \in L_{<k}(v) \cap \Lambda$, the value of $w$ is fixed by the pinning $\sigma^*$.
+Using self-reducibility in \Cref{obs:self-reducibility}, we remove the leaf vertex $w$ and modify the external field of its parent. \end{itemize} \end{definition} By \Cref{obs:self-reducibility}, if the original system is a $(\beta,\gamma,\lambda)$-ferromagnetic two-spin system, then $\+S_k$ is also a $(\beta,\gamma,\lambda)$-ferromagnetic two-spin system.
+The same holds for $(\gamma,\lambda)$-RBM,